-SSL certificates may not contain metadata such as '', '-', and '' (i.e. space) characters, and/or any other indication that a value is absent, incomplete, or a field is not applicable. dNSName entries may not contain underscore characters ("").
+Subject attributes of SSL certificates do not contain only metadata such as '; '-', and '' (i.e. space) characters, and/or any other indication that a value is absent, incomplete, or a field is not applicable. dNSName entries are in the "preferred name syntax", as specified in RFC 5280, and do not contain underscore characters ("\\").